Dot Com Secrets

 Next, the problem with many operators of online marketing sites is that they often tout some secret miracle programs they found, after trying so many, that will change your life as it has theirs.

-That is if only you spend the hundred dollars or so and then pay them a monthly membership fee for them to teach you how.
+That is if only you spend a hundred dollars or so and then pay them a monthly membership fee for them to teach you how.

 The problem with these techniques is that businesses like Dot Com Secrets seem to prey on those who may not be qualified enough to find a worthwhile job.